 I come from India, and it is a land of fascinating mixtures and opposites.
 For instance, you will find there the most sublime beautiful things and the utter rubbish and dirt that we associate nowadays with my country.
 We have the crudest and the most stupid ritualistic forms of worship and the sublimest philosophies and the spiritual practices perhaps not known outside that land.

+It was at that time that I went to my Master by accident.
+The first warning he gave me when he looked into my condition was, “Avoid all these practices.”
 For two reasons: first, I did not have a guide who could guide me through the labyrinths of all these practices, and the second was that the practices were, as he called them, gross.
-It was my master’s first teaching, that God or Divinity or the Self or the soul, whatever you want to call it, is the subtlest, and the way of achieving that subtleness must be through a subtle means.
+It was my Master’s first teaching, that God or Divinity or the Self or the soul, whatever you want to call it, is the subtlest, and the way of achieving that subtleness must be through a subtle means.

 He used the analogy of threading a needle, or in another sense, trying to pick up a needle which has fallen on the ground, with a crane.
-I can also say he reversed this old saying in English which says, ‘The end must justify the means,’ in a sense, saying that the means determine the end that we are going to achieve.
+I can also say he reversed this old saying in English which says, “The end must justify the means,” in a sense, saying that the means determine the end that we are going to achieve.
 He used to smile rather sardonically when I told him about this old statement that all roads lead to Rome.
 I had met a lot of teachers of yoga and things like that in India, and there was this very satisfying statement that everything leads to God ultimately.
-I had been very mislead by this and therefore I had fallen a victim to so many practices, to so many people who had tried to guide me, not being my guru but casual guides.
-As I said, I was a mess when I reached my master in 1964, and it was his patience and his love that made him work upon me for a couple of years before perhaps I became fit to start this spiritual journey.
+I had been misled by this and therefore I had fallen a victim to so many practices, to so many people who tried to guide me, not being my guru but casual guides.
+As I said, I was in a mess when I reached my Master in 1964, and it was his patience and his love that made him work upon me for a couple of years before perhaps I became fit to start this spiritual journey.

 It was his teaching that when we thought of God as being embodied in physical objects, the human mind of those times naturally turned to worship of external objects, embodying them with the divinity – which is, of course, undeniable.
 But times change, concept of God changes.
 We tend to grow from the gross to the subtle, and that is how the technique of raja yoga evolved in India.